uptane/uptane-standard/uptane-standard.md

 assures a faster and easier recovery process should a compromise occur.

-These instructions specify the  the components necessary for a compliant implementation.
+These instructions specify the components necessary for a compliant implementation.
 Individual implementors can make their own technological choices within those requirements.
 This flexibility makes Uptane adaptable to the